The Balanced Practice’s Approach

 Need support?👇

-The Balanced Practice is a team of health care providers specialized in eating disorder outpatient treatment, disordered eating and intuitive eating.
+The Balanced Practice is a team of healthcare providers specializing in eating disorder outpatient treatment, disordered eating, and intuitive eating.
 Our mission is to help folks heal their relationship with food and their bodies so they can live happily outside of diet culture!

-We strive to provide evidence based counselling to support you, or your loved one, in achieving full recovery.
+We strive to provide evidence-based counseling to support you, or your loved one, in achieving full recovery.
 Schedule a connection call now.

 Marie-Pier Pitre-D’Iorio, RD, B.Sc.Psychology